aspose-zip/Aspose-Zip-Reference-Tutorials/content/english/net/rar-archive/decompress-rar-archive/_index.md

 ## Conclusion

 Congratulations!
 You've just added a valuable tool to your programming toolkit by mastering the art of decompressing RAR archives with Aspose.Zip for .NET.
-Feel free to explore more features and functionalities offered by Aspose.Zip for .NET in the [official documentation](https://reference.aspose.com/zip/net/).
+Feel free to explore more features and functionalities offered by Aspose.Zip for .NET in the [documentation](https://reference.aspose.com/zip/net/).

 ## FAQs